RMSLowside/rmslow/Drawings/User Preference Service/README.md

 ### What: Create a microservice that captures and stores user preferences in applications.

-### Why:
+### Why: Provides a custom tailored application experience.

 ### Acceptance Criteria:
 1. As a user, I can set a preference and it persists from session to session.
 2. As a user, I can change a preference and it persists from session to session.
-3,  As a user, I have a central place to view my user settings.
+3. As a user, I have a central place to view my user preferences.
+4. As a user, I have the ability to reset preferences to the default settings.